The Bourbon Chronicles: Buffalo Trace distillery tour

 Food option: Firehouse Sandwich Shop

 In terms of food options on site, there’s really only one barbecue sandwich shop, with limited operating hours, that provides visitors with the on-premises food.
 It has outdoor picnic seating and is dog-friendly along with the property at large.
-The main area of the campus surrounding “Blanton Square” includes historic storage houses (AKA: rick houses), bottling rooms, visitor’s center, and other functional structures vital to the working distillery operations.
+The main area of the campus surrounding “Blanton Square” includes historic storage houses (AKA: rick houses), bottling rooms, the visitor’s center, and other functional structures vital to the working distillery operations.

 The complimentary tour included ample history lessons on the pivotal players in the story of the distillery’s history.
 The numerous damaging disasters, failed experiments and how the company navigated prohibition are all explained.
 Pivotal members of the distillery’s legacy include Richard Taylor, E.H.
-Taylor, George T. Stagg, Albert B. Blanton, Elmer T. Lee and the current master distiller Harlen Wheatley and their contributions are all covered as well.
+Taylor, George T. Stagg, Albert B. Blanton, Elmer T. Lee and the current master distiller Harlen Wheatley and each of their contributions are all covered as well.

 It’s worth mentioning the tour was mostly outdoors walking the grounds.
-It’s a good idea to come prepared with an umbrella or light rain jacket if rain is in the forecast, wear a brimmed hat to shield your face from sun exposure, and (definitely) wear good walking shoes.
+It’s a good idea to come prepared with an umbrella or light rain jacket if rain is in the forecast, wear a brimmed hat to shield your face from sun exposure, and definitely wear good walking shoes.

 After your tour, you’re predictably ushered into the gift shop, where there are three featured bottles on sale each day – but if you want a shot at purchasing one of the rarer bottles, make sure to book an early tour, as by the end of our 1:45PM tour, there wasn’t a bottle of Blanton’s to be seen (though there was plenty of Buffalo Trace bourbon, and Wheatley vodka).